TobiasNx/metafacturewiki/Metamorph-Definition-Language.md

 </map>
 ```

-Use the {\tt include} tag from the {\tt http://www.w3.org/2001/XInclude}
+Use the `<include>` tag from the http://www.w3.org/2001/XInclude
-namespace to insert an external xml file into your definition.
+namespace to insert an external XML file into your definition.
 The included file
-must be valid xml itself, containig syntactically valid tags from the Metamorph
+must be valid xml itself, containing syntactically valid tags from the Metamorph
 namespace.

 _to come soon_